dotnet/docs-maui/docs/user-interface/controls/carouselview/populate-data.md

 :::image type="content" source="media/populate-data/pull-to-refresh.png" alt-text="Screenshot of CarouselView pull-to-refresh.":::

-The value of the `RefreshView.IsRefreshing` property indicates the current state of the `RefreshView`.
+The value of the `RefreshView.IsRefreshing` property indicates the current state of the <xref:Microsoft.Maui.Controls.RefreshView>.
 When a refresh is triggered by the user, this property will automatically transition to `true`.
 Once the refresh completes, you should reset the property to `false`.

-For more information about `RefreshView`, see [RefreshView](~/user-interface/controls/refreshview.md).
+For more information about <xref:Microsoft.Maui.Controls.RefreshView>, see [RefreshView](~/user-interface/controls/refreshview.md).

 ## Load data incrementally